connexcs/docs/docs/setup/integrations/api.md

     ![alt text][api]

-3. (PayPal Express, Stripe, ScriptForge, Razor Pay only) Select the Mode:
+3. Select the Mode (PayPal Express, Stripe, ScriptForge, Razor Pay only):
     + **Test** for testing connections
     + **Live** for an active account
 4. Complete the dialog box and press the **`Save `** button.